Mixolyde/hollywood/README.md

  - Must work as a non-root user
  - Must display information indefinitely (a la "watch", or cmatrix)
-   + Can use a while/true + a timeout
+   - Can use a while/true + a timeout
- - Must not OOM a system
+ - Must not Out Of Memory a system
  - Must not over load a system
  - Must not be too egregious with I/O
  - Must not require outbound internet access

-# Modules
+# Completed Modules
+ - apg
- - atop		# xxx Root
+ - atop		# Works as a regular user, but with less info
  - bmon		# DONE
  - cmatrix	# DONE
- - dnstop	# xxx Root
+ - code     # DONE
- - ethstatus
+ - errno
- - glances
+ - hexdump
  - htop
- - ifstat
- - iotop
- - iptotal
- - iptraf-ng
- - itop
- - jnettop
- - kerneltop
- - latencytop
- - logtop
- - netmrg
- - nload
- - nmon
+ - jp2a
- - ntop
+ - logs
- - powertop
+ - man
- - sagan
+ - map
- - slurm
+ - mplayer
- - snetz
+ - speedometer
- - top
+ - sshart
- - tiptop
+ - stat
- - vnstat
+ - tree